 Since the project is in full swing, here’s what you need to know about traveling during this time and what to expect from the new Lanes.

 The 395 Express Lanes will open in the fall of 2019.

-For more information about the project, jump onto the Virginia Department of Transportation’s website.
+For more information about the project's construction and development, jump onto the Virginia Department of Transportation’s website.

 We’ve become a part of the local communities along the I-395 corridor as we work on the project.
 The 395 Express Lanes Community Grant Program is our way of being a good neighbor by giving back to them.
 Grants of $500 to $3,000 will be awarded throughout the year to help support the local environment and neighborhoods.

 Head over to the About page to apply online.